hawezo/laravel-boilerplate/readme.md

 ## TypeScript

 [TypeScript](http://www.typescriptlang.org/) is installed and configured, but the Vue components do not use it.
-I intend to use TypeScript only on scripts or modules, like this [theme toggle](resources/js/Script/toggleTheme.ts).
+I intend to use TypeScript only on scripts or modules, like this [theme rotate scripts](resources/js/Script/rotateThemes.ts).
 You can still use TypeScript on components by following the [Vue documentation](https://vuejs.org/v2/guide/typescript.html).

 ## TailwindCSS